@omrid01/node-red-dashboard-2-table-tabulator 0.8.0

 • CSS theme: selection of an optional tabulator CSS Stylesheet (e.g. Midnight, Modern etc.)

-• DIV Override: optional: enables to specify a specific HTML DIV Id in which the table will be created, overriding the default DIV, auto-allocated by the Vue framework
+• DIV Override: optional: enables to specify the HTML DIV Id in which the table will be created, overriding the default auto-allocated DIV

 Architectural Concepts in Multi-Client Environment

 Tables are created as widgets on the client (browser) page.
-Hence, in case of multiple dashboard clients, a single ui-tabulator node is associated to multiple table widgets.
-Per Node-RED's framework, every message sent to a ui-tabulator node in a flow, is replicated to all of its widgets.
+Hence, in case of multiple dashboard clients, a single ui-tabulator node will be associated to multiple table widgets.
+Per Node-RED's framework, every message sent to a ui-tabulator node in a flow, is broadcasted to all of its respecive widgets.
 If the table object responds, the flow will receive multiple, identical responses (one per client).
-To enable a Shared mode, where all table widgets are synchronized and have a common data image, we do the following:
+In Shared mode we do the following:

 • Data-setting & styling commands sent from the ui-tabulator node in flow to all table widgets in parallel, thus applying the same changes on the widgets